 Good news!
 Beginning Monday, September 23, 2019, TAM® of Nevada will once again offer in-person training and alcohol awareness classes in Las Vegas.
-After a fire destroyed our office building, we moved to our new location on Howard Hughes Parkway.
+After a fire destroyed our office building, we moved to our new location.
 We have a comfortable new classroom to host classes.

 Join us for the only instructor-led TAM Card® class offered in in Las Vegas.
 You’ll get the chance to interact with fellow students and our instructors.
 Our class groups are fun AND informative.
 Working together is a great way to make sure you understand all of the information.
 Our instructors are industry experts, and will be happy to share their tips and industry insights.

 Our full classroom schedule is:

 - Thursday 2:00pm

 - Friday 2:00pm